kidsbits/KD3025-Kidsbits-STEM-/docs/3.kidspico/Smart Safe House_kidspico.md

    Define a function angle to calculate the corresponding **value** in  `PWM.duty_u16(value)` .
 During using, set x to a needed angle, ranging from -45 ~ 225.

-   **Supplement:**

-   270° servo pulse width:

-   -45°：600us（0.6ms）

-   90°：1500us（1.5ms）

-   180°：2400us（2.4ms）

-   A 20ms or so pulse is required to control the servo.
-The high level of the pulse is within 0.6ms ~ 2.4ms, corresponding to the starting and ending position of the servo rotation.

 ![line2](media/line2.png)